 Thanks to the internet and the generosity of professionals who share their knowledge on it, you can now install the electrician Fresno wiring of your home on your own and without calling on a professional.

 Here’s a step-by-step guide to help you learn how to install residential wiring, including all you need to know before you even start touching your wires:

 Know Your Wires

 Electrical wiring comes with a lot of differently colored and coded wires, and they all serve different functions.
 The red and black wires are known as ‘hot wires’ and their job is to carry the signal of electricity to the electrical outlet.
 The white wire, on the other hand, does the opposite job.
 It delivers the Fresno electrician current from the appliance or outlet, and back to the conductor.
-The translucent colored wire is called the ground wire, and its job is to balance the other two.
+The translucent colored wire is called the Landscape Design wire, and its job is to balance the other two.
 It is important to make sure that the white wire doesn’t come into contact with the translucent wire.

 Most electricians recommend going for the 12-2 wire, which is thick and has a better capacity to carry the amount of electricity needed by powerful modern appliances such as PCs, hairdryers and surround sound systems.

 Before you choose your wires, see what electrical needs you have for the specific room where you’ll be making the installation.
 You’ll need to check what type of appliances there are, and how many of them require the wires that you’ll be installing, the number of needed outlets, where the circuit breakers and outlets should go etc. Although each property differs according to its needs, experts advise placing electrical switches at a distance of at least 48 inches from the floor, while outlets should be at 16 inches.